-As at 31 March 2024 the Group was funded by a fully drawn down £39,000,000 term loan facility provided by Standard Chartered Bank and secured by fixed and floating charges over the assets of the Cheshire Salt Holdings Limited Group.
+As at 31 March 2025 the Company was funded by a fully drawn down £32,000,000 term loan facility provided by Standard Chartered Bank and secured by fixed and floating charges over certain assets of the Company.
 The facility is subject to financial covenants which are tested semi-annually and, in the event any are breached, would result in such amounts owed becoming repayable on demand.
-The facility is repayable in quarterly instalments, from June 2024 until maturity in March 2026.
+The facility is part-repayable in quarterly instalments, from June 2025 until December 2025, leaving a residual balance to be refinanced on maturity in March 2026.